rssnyder/KubeDiagrams/examples/cassandra/README.md

 # Cassandra Example

-This example is based on the [official Kubernetes Cassandra tutorial](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/).
+This example is based on the **[official Kubernetes Cassandra tutorial](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/)**.

 ## Instructions